 AUS departments and programs offer a range of specialized and general computer laboratories with software to support student work.
 Many of these software products are also remotely accessible to students using their own personal devices.

 Additionally, the library features an information commons with an expanded range of computers, software and related technology along with support for students' research and other academic work.

-The university's computer network uses fiber-optic cables that interconnect the entire campus, including the residential halls and faculty housing.
 Additional information can be found in the IT section of the university website.